 - Alignment of your brand elements across all channels to ensure they meet the needs and interests of your audience

-- Improvement in internal communications as a result of brand education and awareness
+- Improvement in the quality of internal communications as a result of brand education and awareness

 - Elevated positioning amongst new and existing competitors in your industry